BigBoyz2314/POS-System/README.md

-# POS System - Point of Sale Web Application
+# Acumen Retail – Point of Sale (POS) Web Application

 A complete web-based Point of Sale (POS) system built with PHP, MySQL, and Tailwind CSS.
-This system is designed to run on cPanel hosting with PHP 8+ and MySQL, featuring robust concurrency handling, comprehensive tax management, and real-time inventory tracking.
+This system is designed to run on cPanel hosting with PHP 8+ and MySQL, featuring robust concurrency handling, comprehensive tax management, real-time inventory tracking, and a polished UI/UX.

+Branded product name: Acumen Retail

 ## Features